 Think about your last memorable learning experience at work.
 Were you sitting in front of a screen by yourself?
 Or were you with others?
-My bet is that other people were part of shaping this moment.
-That’s why peer learning groups are such a crucial part of leadership development, and why they can be such an added benefit to self-directed leadership development efforts.
+Our bet is that other people were part of shaping this moment.
+Peer learning groups are a crucial part of leadership development, and they can be a valuable addition to self-directed learning.

-It’s no surprise, but people like to learn together.
+It’s no surprise that people like to learn together.
 (Check out the joy of “collective effervescence.”)
-While we absorb an incredible amount of information as we sit alone at our computers, human interaction solidifies these concepts into our real-world learning.
+While we can absorb an incredible amount of information independently, human interaction can solidify concepts into real-world learning.

-Of course, we’ve gotten used to doing more on our own.
-According to our 2021 Global Leadership Trends research, leaders are increasingly getting used to the idea of online learning as more of us work remotely.
-That being said, the majority of learners get more out of online learning if they have an outlet where they can discuss and process what they learned.
+Of course, many of us are growing accustomed to doing more on our own.
+According to DDI’s 2021 Global Leadership Trends research, leaders are increasingly getting used to the idea of online learning as more of us work remotely.
+That being said, the majority of learners get more value from online learning if they have an outlet where they can discuss and process what they learned.

 The Benefits of Peer Learning Groups for Leadership Development

-While we have clients who run the gamut of doing all digital to all in-person leadership development (and every combo in between), companies that incorporate peer learning groups during some or all of their program tend to see stronger results.
-(Check out an example of one major company that used peer learning groups as a critical part of their global frontline leader program.)
+Our clients use a variety of approaches ranging from all digital to all in-person leadership development (remember the pendulum?).
+But companies that incorporate peer learning groups during some or all of their programs tend to see stronger results.

-First, leaders get that valuable opportunity to network with other peer leaders, especially those from other parts of the company.
-It’s a powerful opportunity to get to know one another and create one shared leadership culture.
+Peer learning groups give leaders the opportunity to network with other leaders, including those from other parts of the company.
+Group learning can offer leaders a powerful opportunity to get to know one another and create a shared leadership culture.

-Furthermore, deeper learning occurs when leaders are sharing experiences with one another.
-In fact, a key Harvard study showed that students did better on tests when they participated in active learning, versus simply absorbing information through lecture.
+Plus, deeper learning can occur when leaders share experiences.
+In fact, a key study from Harvard University showed that students did better on tests when they participated in active learning, versus absorbing information through lecture.

-Finally, peer learning groups for leadership development leverage content and learning to address leadership challenges.
-Naturally, a collaborative learning format will bring other perspectives and challenges to light, including those that a leader wouldn’t have considered on their own.
-With instant feedback from multiple perspectives, leaders quickly get a more nuanced view of the effect their behavior has on others.
+Finally, use of peer learning groups facilitates greater diversity to address leadership challenges.
+Collaborative learning formats bring diverse perspectives, experiences, and challenges to light, making it possible for leaders to consider other approaches and viewpoints.
+With instant feedback from multiple perspectives, leaders may quickly get a more nuanced view of the effect their behavior has on others.

 When to Use Peer Learning Groups

-We’ve often seen self-directed learners get in peer learning groups and have several “aha” moments.
-For example, I’ve heard participants say, “I didn’t realize that content was there.
+We’ve often seen self-directed learners try out peer learning groups and experience several “Aha!” moments.
+For example, we’ve heard participants say, “I didn’t realize that content was there.
 I’ll have to check it out!” or “I never would have thought to apply that skill like that.”

-Peer learning groups are also very helpful for the onboarding of a leader who is new to their role.
-Or for a leader who is new to the company.
-First-time leaders going through leadership development also often find a sense of camaraderie when learning with other first-time leaders.
+Additionally, peer learning groups are helpful for onboarding a leader who is new to their role or to the company.
+First-time leaders also often find a sense of camaraderie when learning with other first-time leaders.

 How to Structure Peer Learning Groups

-What are best practices for how to structure peer learning groups?
+What are best practices for structuring peer learning groups?
 Here are four tips:

-1. Keep groups small.
-We recommend groups of no more than 3-4 learners each.
+- Keep groups small.
+We recommend groups of no more than 3-4 leaders each.

-3. Consider cadence.
-Make sure cadence is aligned with learners’ schedules and your program’s objectives.
+- Consider cadence.
+Make sure the cadence is aligned with leaders’ schedules and your program’s objectives.

-4. Put some thought into the “who.”
-Pair learners with individuals from a different division, function, or location to expose them to new people they don’t normally work with.
+- Put some thought into the “who.”
+Pair leaders with individuals from different divisions, functions, or locations to expose them to people they don’t normally work with.

 What Should a Peer Learning Session Look Like?

-1. Make sure each session is purposeful.
-Provide participants with a recommended structure ahead of time, with topics and/or questions to prompt thinking.
-And don’t forget to include instructions for any prework participants should complete before the session.
+- Make sure each session is purposeful.
+Provide participants with a recommended structure ahead of time with topics and/or questions to prompt thinking.
+And don’t forget to include instructions for any prework leaders should complete before the session.

-3. Leverage content to expand skills.
-Ensure the session stays focused on the development of new leadership skills.
+- Leverage content to expand skills.
+Ensure the session stays focused on the development of leadership skills.
 And think about how the session content can be used to achieve this goal.

-5. Leave time for group interactions.
-For example, incorporate time for groups to share “gold nuggets” with the large group.
+- Leave time for group interactions.
+For example, incorporate time for groups to share “gold nuggets” with the large peer group.

 How to Set Up a Peer Learning Group for Success

-However, peer-led groups still need a structure to follow to ensure success.
+However, peer-led groups still need structure to ensure success.
 Provide a clear structure and series of discussion questions to the session leader ahead of time.
-This will help them be prepared.
-This will also ensure the session stays on track and is completed in the allotted time frame.
+This will help them prepare and ensure the session stays on track and is completed in the allotted time frame.

-Finally, encourage learners to take a few minutes to reflect at the end of each session.
+Finally, encourage learners to reflect at the end of each session.
 Ask the session’s group leader to compile the group’s feedback and send it to your company’s learning and development team.
-This will ensure you can make adjustments quickly so that group learning sessions remain useful and valuable.
+Asking for feedback on the session ensures you can adjust quickly so that group learning sessions remain useful and valuable.